Jbleezy/BO1-Reimagined/README.md

 * An effect now plays when a powerup spawns if it is the last powerup of a powerup cycle
 * Grabbing a powerup that is already active will add to its current remaining time instead of resetting its remaining time
 * Powerups will now not be grabbed automatically if spawned near where a player died at
+* Powerups that are not initally active are now guaranteed to be added to your current powerup cycle when they become active

 ### Carpenter
 * Removed